 To start back at the beginning with a contentment definition:

 a state of happiness and satisfaction.

-So basically to be content is a mindset.
-Again, I think this differs for everyone because each have different things that bring us happiness.
-However, I think there are some underlying commonalities in those people that are able to find contentment.
+So basically, to be content is a mindset.
+Again, this differs for everyone because we each have different things that bring us happiness.
+However, there are some underlying commonalities in those people that can find contentment.